 Today, the Depot serves as a public facility for meetings, committees, receptions, activities and parties.
 The city operates the building and makes it available to groups for a nominal fee.
 Everyone who enters the great hall, with its exposed wood trusses, plank flooring, brick walls and sliding freight doors, is reminded of the glory days of train travel.
 The Depot and its adjacent railroad tracks were vital players in Myrtle Beach’s early days.
 Restoring the Depot not only preserved that history for future generations, but also gave the community a project to share and a beautiful structure to use and enjoy.

-New rail cars available for use at the Historic Myrtle Beach Train Depot...
-Myrtle Beach’s Train Depot has two new spaces for your meeting and event needs that complement the historic National Register building.
+Myrtle Beach’s Train Depot has two additional spaces for your meeting and event needs that complement the historic National Register building.
 A renovated boxcar has been turned into a meeting room, complete with glass windows, a conference table, restroom and computer display capability.
 The red caboose is now a catering kitchen, complete with warming and refrigeration options.
 Both of the railcars are available for rent, either with the Depot or separately.
-Visit the Facility Rentals webpage for more information.
+To reserve the Train Depot for your event, call 843-918-4906.